A Star Is Burns: Plot

 In response to Springfield being named the most unpopular city in the United States, a town meeting is held to decide how to attract more tourists.
 Marge proposes that Springfield host a film festival showcasing films made by the townspeople.
 To her surprise, the townspeople love her idea.
 Marge becomes the leader of the film festival's judging panel.
 She invites film critic Jay Sherman to be on the judging panel; Sherman agrees, primarily to escape the wrath of Rainier Wolfcastle, who is enraged that Sherman insulted his latest film.
 Sherman's quick wit, pop-culture savvy, and numerous awards cause Homer to feel inadequate, so he convinces Marge to put him on the judging panel as well, even though she had originally intended to invite Martin Scorsese instead of Homer.

 The film festival commences, and many of the townspeople enter films.
 Festival attendees are particularly touched by Barney Gumble's artistic introspective film about alcoholism, titled Pukahontas, which Marge and Sherman foresee to be the eventual winner.
 Mr. Burns' film, directed by Steven Spielberg's non-union Mexican counterpart "Señor Spielbergo", is A Burns for All Seasons, a big-budget pastiche of famous Hollywood productions, intended to glorify him; the film is booed by the audience.
 Burns bribes two of the judges, Krusty the Clown and Mayor Quimby, to vote for his film, leading to a deadlock.

-Left with the tie-breaking vote, Homer (who had missed the first showing of Pukahontas) enthusiastically votes for Hans Moleman's film Man Getting Hit by Football, but Marge and Sherman convince him to reconsider, and after Homer watches Pukahontas in its entirety, he decides to vote for it.
+Left with the tie-breaking vote, Homer (who had missed the first showing of Pukahontas) enthusiastically votes for Hans Moleman's film Man Getting Hit by Football (which consists entirely of a scene showing Moleman being hit in the groin by a football and falling over) but Marge and Sherman convince him to reconsider, and after Homer watches Pukahontas in its entirety, he decides to vote for it.
 Pukahontas is named the winner of the film festival.
 In his acceptance speech, Barney declares that his victory has inspired him to give up drinking, but immediately rescinds his promise when Quimby reveals that the grand prize is a lifetime supply of Duff Beer.

 Sherman prepares to return to New York, and the Simpsons thank him for his help in making the festival a success.
 Marge suggests that Mr. Burns has learned a lesson that you cannot bribe everyone.
 However, Burns submits A Burns for All Seasons to the Academy Awards; because he bribed "everyone in Hollywood", he is nominated for an Academy Award for Best Actor.
 At the ceremony, the winner is announced to be George C. Scott, for his performance in a remake of Man Getting Hit by Football, angering Burns further.